Aru-gxtx/CPP-GUI-Test/README.md

 A collection of **C++ Games and Tech Demos** built entirely using the **Dear ImGui** library.

 I created this repository as a learning exercise to master the **Dear ImGui** immediate mode GUI library.
-It demonstrates that ImGui can be used for more than just debug tools—it can handle real-time 2D graphics, 3D rendering, custom physics loops, and complex game state management.

 <p align="center">
   <a href="https://isocpp.org/">